IMG_8199

 1 Jan 2023 – 17 Jan 2023

-A series of contemporary ceramic installation in a shop front window at 54 Errol Street North Melbourne.
+A series of contemporary ceramic installation in an inner city shop front window.
 Facilitated by Group Sessions cooperative and supported by the City of Melbourne.

 Window Sessions (reflective) presents an ever-changing installation of contemporary ceramic and spacial experimentation.